YORK, Pa -- One man is hospitalized after a police involved shooting in York on Saturday morning.

 According to a press release from Pennsylvania State Police, Terry Diffendorfer, 30, of York Haven was shot by a York City Police officer after he stole an SUV, and rammed a police cruiser, causing it to strike the officer.

-York City Police quickly located the SUV with Diffendorfer inside and tried to pull him over.
+York City Police quickly located the SUV with Diffenderfer inside and tried to pull him over.
 Instead, they say he fled the scene, striking a utility pole and leading officers on a chase.

 Police cornered him in a parking lot off of Grant Street in York.
-Investigators say Diffendorfer hit a police cruiser with the SUV to quickly escape the situation before he was cornered again.
+Investigators say Diffenderfer hit a police cruiser with the SUV to quickly escape the situation before he was cornered again.
 This time, officers tried a felony traffic stop.
-Diffendorfer then rammed into another police cruiser, causing it to strike a second officer.
-The officer then shot Diffendorfer.
+Diffenderfer then rammed into another police cruiser, causing it to strike a second officer.
+The officer then shot Diffenderfer.

 The officer who was hit by the cruiser suffered minor injuries.
 It's not known if medical attention was sought.